In This Article

-The story goes like this: I was an intern for Time Out New York's Shopping & Style section during the summer of 2011.
+The story of my love for Nars Lipstick in the shade Heat Wave goes like this: I was an intern for Time Out New York's Shopping & Style section during the summer of 2011.
 I had just graduated college and was attempting to navigate that in-between phase of pre-adulthood—mostly drowning but dog-paddling somewhere near the surface.
 I was holding down a job for the first time (I worked seven days a week to afford rent and my unpaid internship) when my then-boss asked me to cover a fashion show during NYFW.
 At the time, I couldn't believe she would pass up such an incredible opportunity to me—that's how green I was in the industry.
 But nonetheless, I accepted her offer, giddy, and went on my way.

 I walked through the glossy aisles at Sephora and stopped at the Nars counter.
 There, right before me, was the perfect red lipstick.
 I'd never felt I could pull off red lipstick before—I lived somewhere in between the nudes and the light pinks of the world—but it practically grabbed me and wouldn't let me move on without trying it on.
 I swatched a section of my hand with the orange-red formula, perfectly semi-matte yet still luscious and creamy, and swiped it on my lips.
 There, I thought, now you belong here.

 Now, my bright, bold lipstick days aren't entirely behind me, but I do wear it less and less.
 I've entered a new phase in my life, one that settles for a bare lip (save for lip balm or something of the unfussy variety), and I've gotten into a more minimal makeup look.
-Nars just launched an Orgasm Afterglow Lip Balm ($28) perfect for my new set of needs.
+Nars Orgasm Afterglow Lip Balm ($28) is perfect for my new set of needs.

 That being said, I'll never give up on Heat Wave, and I'll never stop wearing it.
 It's my perfect match, the product Clyde to my Bonnie.
 It still offers the same unbelievable confidence each time I slick it on and garners the same amount of compliments.